Live online course – from 10 May 2022, 16:00–21:00 BST.

 Join recognised expert Henry Kister online to learn how to get the best performance from a distillation column control system.

 Through Henry's extensive experience, you will learn how to troubleshoot a distillation control system and identify causes of poor performance, evaluate existing column control performance, avoid common causes of instability, and develop improvements to your column control system.
-Henry will use case studies throughout to illustrate the principles and illustrate control systems that did not work.
+Henry will use case studies throughout to illustrate the principles and highlight control systems that did not work.

 An e-certificate will be issued at the end of the course to confirm attendance and CPD hours logged.
+Please note that you must attend all modules to receive the certificate.

 By the end of this course you will understand how to: